I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_createallocation.md

 ## Members

-`Flags`
+`pPrivateDriverData`

-[in] A <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_createallocationflags.md">DXGK_CREATEALLOCATIONFLAGS</a> structure that identifies how to create allocations.
-Setting all of the bit-field flags to 0 indicates that allocations belong to the device and not to a particular resource.
+[in] A pointer to a block of private data that is passed from the user-mode display driver to the display miniport driver.
+This member is typically used to provide data for a group of allocations.
+Note that this member is distinct from the <b>pPrivateDriverData</b> members of the <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_allocationinfo.md">DXGK_ALLOCATIONINFO</a> structures in the array that <b>pAllocationInfo</b> specifies.
+You can set private data for this member in addition to private data for each allocation.

-`hResource`
+`PrivateDriverDataSize`

-[in/out] A handle to a resource.
-The display miniport driver can set this handle to a value that the Microsoft DirectX graphics kernel subsystem can subsequently pass in driver calls and that refers to information for the allocations.
-If the resource was already created by a previous <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_createallocation.md">DxgkDdiCreateAllocation</a> call, this member contains the handle that the driver previously returned.
+[in] The size, in bytes, of the private data that <b>pPrivateDriverData</b> points to.

 `NumAllocations`